nf-core/rnafusion/docs/output.md

 ### Squid

-Squid is run in two steps: i) fusion detection and ii) fusion annotation but the output is in a common `squid` directory
+Squid is run in two steps: i) fusion detection and ii) fusion annotation, but the output is in a shared `squid` directory

 <details markdown="1">
 <summary>Output files</summary>